cylc/cylc-doc/src/tutorial/furthertopics/clock-triggered-tasks.rst

 Once you are satisfied, stop your workflow.

 By making the ``bell`` task a clock triggered task we have made it run in real-time.
-Thus, when the wall-clock time caught up with the cycle time, the ``bell`` task triggered.
+Thus, when the wallclock time caught up with the cycle time, the ``bell`` task triggered.